Maintenance of public rights of way in Dorset

 Ploughing and cropping: Crossfield paths may be ploughed or cropped as long as the path is reinstated within 14 days.
 Headland paths should not be ploughed or cropped.

 Overgrown vegetation: Landowners are responsible for cutting back hedges, trees or shrubs overhanging a public right of way.
 Surface vegetation or undergrowth on rights of way, such as nettles or brambles, are the responsibility of Dorset County Council.

 Bulls: A bull can only be kept in a field crossed by a right of way if it is under 10 months old OR it is accompanied by cows or heifers.

 Bridges: Dorset County Council is responsible for the maintenance and repair of foot and bridle bridges.

-Surface: Dorset County Council is responsible for the maintenance of the surface of rights of way according to the status of the path e.g. a footpath will be maintained up to footpath standard even if it carries private vehicular rights.
+Surface: Dorset County Council is responsible for the maintenance of the surface of rights of way according to the status of the path; for example a footpath will be maintained up to footpath standard even if it may also be used by private vehicles.